 - Address any responses from your potential major professor in a timely and professional manner

-Before you and any potential major professor agree to work together, it is important to have a face-to-face detailed conversation about whether you are a good fit for each other.
+Before you and any potential major professors agree to work together, it is important to have a detailed conversation about whether you are a good fit for each other.
 These conversations should include:

-- Whether their continued research and projects fit in with your long-term goals
+- Whether their continued research and projects fit with your long-term goals

 - The expectations you have for each other while working together

-- How your education will be funded, and who is responsible for what aspects of your funding
+- How you plan to fund your education, and who is responsible for which aspects of your funding

 For more information on the role your major professor will play in your graduate program, please see the FES Graduate Program Handbook.

 If you do not receive any interest from the potential major professors you contacted, you can either create a new shortlist or submit your application without a major professor.
 Most graduate faculty select their advisees from the applicants who have taken the initiative to review their work and contact them in advance.
-However, graduate faculty have the opportunity to review applications with no major professor and contact any applicants they are interested in working with in the future.
+You can contact the FES Graduate Program Coordinator or the FES Graduate Program Director for advice on other faculty to contact.